pahalsrivastava/frontend-rm/react-learning/README.md

 - Reads a dynamic URL parameter using `useParams`.
 - Demonstrates rendering different content based on route parameters.
 - Example: `/dynamic/101` displays `Dynamic Route Parameter: 101`.

+## Forms Demo (Controlled Components)

+- Inputs are controlled via React state (`useState`).
+- Handles **form submission** with `onSubmit`.
+- Validates user input:
+  - Name is required.
+  - Email is required and must be valid.
+- Displays error messages for invalid inputs.
+- Uses `preventDefault()` to stop page reload on submit.
+- Clears form and shows an alert when submission is successful.

+### Access
+- Navigate to `/form` to see the demo in action.